mahdiwf/MC_Simulation_for_Stock/README.md

 From this simulation, I also calculated the VaR & CVaR.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/af3ae1c5-e870-4a0e-85fe-8a693ddcc45d)

+By looking at a confidence level of 95% (blue line), the simulation tells me that AAPL has a 5% probability of losing its value by $12,409 in the upcoming days. <br>

 The distribution of simulated portfolio returns and VaR threshold
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/afc49e2c-8074-4243-baae-b4704aac1a15)